ortexx/localizationjs/readme.md

 __currency__ is string of ISO currency code, for example "USD"

 ### .hasTranslation(key)
-gets true if dictionary has key translation
+gets true if dictionary has translation of the key

 ### .brute(fn, excludeDefault)
 it allows you to sort out all spellings locale